 Here’s why that matters: Land is our biggest asset.
 It’s the giver of everything we produce.
 Our utmost priority is caring for the land so it will continue care for us, generation after generation after generation.

 The relationship between grasses and grazers (like cows) is as old as time itself.
 An emerging field of science suggests livestock play a crucial role in regenerating soil health, chiefly by bolstering the carbon and organic matter in soils over time.
+Done right, grazing is one of the few carbon sinks available to us.
 All our farmers and ranchers are committed to practicing agriculture in a way that leaves the planet a better place.
 It’s a self-serving mission—the healthier our soils are, the more grass we grow.

 Private agricultural lands are important wildlife habitat, especially for birds.
 When small-scale agriculture is profitable for families, it means agricultural lands stay in production, keeping them safe from development.
 As more and more of the West is divided and developed, we aim to keep what we have in production for our cattle and resident wildlife.